 The Ebla tablets make mention of cities such as Jerusalem, Hazor, Lachish, Megiddo, and Acco.
 Also, personal names such as Esau, Ishmael, David, Saul and Israel appear in these texts.
 None of these names, however, have shown links to their Biblical counterparts.
 They do attest to the commonplace use of such titles and names in the culture of the day, however, and would seem to corroborate the other evidence suggesting Jerusalem's antiquity.

 In these texts the name of ancient Jerusalem appeared as Ye-ru-sa-lu-um.
 Other texts mentioning Jerusalem are from Egyptian Execration Texts dating from the 20th to the 18th centuries B.C.E.
 The earliest of these texts date from the early Twelfth Dynasty, around 2000 B.C.
 Only a few cities are mentioned in Syria-Canaan throughout these texts.

 Two sets of Execration Texts exist.
-In Palestine the only cities mentioned in the earliest Execration Texts are Jerusalem, Ashkelon, and Rehob.
+In Canaan the only cities mentioned in the earliest Execration Texts are Jerusalem, Ashkelon, and Rehob.
 Ancient Jerusalem, according to Eric Cline, appeared as "rwsh3mm" in these Egyptian heiroglyphics (Jerusalem Besieged, 16).
 Various transliterations of the name have been given, including; Roshlamem, or Rosh - ramen, Rushalimum, Urushamem, Urusalim.

 Cline suggests that these texts suggest the early rulers of ancient Jerusalem were of West Semitic descent, and more specifically Amorite.
 This seems to be the case, at least, during the time of king David.
 The Jebusites were of mixed Amorite and Hittite blood, and rulers of Jebus, their stronghold prior to David's siege.